arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 that's [more of a case for monitoring](/2015/11/monitoring-services-and-adapters-in-your-rails-app-with-honeybadger-newrelic-and-number-prepend/) than testing in my opinion.

-The effect is that you can stub the responses only on real adapter tests and in all other places (services or acceptance tests) rely on the fact that fake client has the same behavior and interact with it.
+The effect is that you can stub the responses only on real adapter tests.
+In all other places rely on the fact that fake client has the same behavior.
+Interact with it directly in services or acceptance tests.

 ## When to use Fake Adapters?